dmnfarrell/dmnfarrell.github.io/_posts/2020-07-11-eurostat-death-stats.markdown

   <img src="/img/eurostat_scr.png" width="220px">
 </div>

 The number of deaths by week in most countries of the European Union are stored by [Eurostat](https://ec.europa.eu/eurostat) and accessible via  their data explorer tool.
 This is a bit of a clunky interface but fairly straightforward to use.
 The data on total deaths is useful for assessing the possible effects of the COVID-19 pandemic on the European population deaths.
 In particular excess deaths can be estimated by comparing to the mean values over a given period.
 The data used here was downloaded for all years >2005 with age and sex breakdown for all available countries.
-The United Kingdom has limited data.
+The United Kingdom only starts in 2020 so is not used.

 ## Flu season deaths create a regular cycle